 of Fairview; Shauna (Ronny) Hyde of Auburn; Cindy Titensor of Evanston; and Lanae (Blake) Jacobson of Irwin, Idaho.
 Also surviving are his five daughters: Christy (Scott) Johnson of Tennessee, Kacee Bagley (Brie

 Quigley) of Colorado, Jenna (Ben) Hull of Nevada, Marianne (Hank) Kerr of Fairview, and Rebecca Bagley of Afton, and 7 grandsons and 2 granddaughters.

-To send flowers to R. Vance Bagley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of R. Vance Bagley, please visit our floral store.